 AVS Journal of Vacuum Science & Technology A

-This special topic collection is planned in collaboration with ALD 2020 and the ALE 2020 Workshop to be held in Ghent, Belgium from June 28-July 1-2020.
+This special topic collection is planned in collaboration with ALD/ALE 2020 Virtual Meeting to be held June 29-July 1-2020.
 The Special Topic Collection will feature sections dedicated to the science and technology of atomic layer controlled deposition and to the science and technology of controlled etching of thin films.
-While a significant fraction of the articles is expected to be based on material presented at ALD 2020 and the ALE 2020 Workshop, research articles on ALD and ALE but not presented at this conference are also welcome.
+While a significant fraction of the articles is expected to be based on material presented at ALD/ALE 2020, research articles on ALD and ALE but not presented at this conference are also welcome.
 The special topic collection will be open to all articles on the science and technology of ALD and ALE.

 Papers will be reviewed using the same criteria as regular JVST articles and must meet JVST standards for both technical content and written English.
 To be published in JVST, the manuscript must: